Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Introduction

 In practical applications, obstacle positions may contain uncertainties and change over time.
 The realization of these uncertainties is often only measured when the robot reaches a position where its sensors have a suitable point-of-view.
 Feedback control provides an appropriate solution for such challenges through continuous update of the control policy based on real-time updated point clouds.
 While the previously discussed papers mostly focus on path planning and trajectory planning, this paper addresses collision avoidance in the setting of optimal control and \gls{mpc}.

 While the planning and control problems share the objective of collision-free navigation through narrow spaces, the control problems have distinct features.
-In control systems, ensuring closed-loop stability and convergence is a key focus.
-This often requires the incorporation of a good system dynamics model, including for example overshoot, which cannot be captured by kinematic models.
-In our context, modeling these dynamics in the \gls{ocp} facilitates safe high-speed navigation.
+In our context, incorporating an accurate dynamics model in the \gls{ocp}, capturing effects that kinematic models cannot represent, such as overshoot, facilitates safe high-speed navigation.
 Moreover, \gls{mpc} requires solving \glspl{ocp} within a short time frame---often on the order of tens of milliseconds.
 Frequent updates of the control inputs allow the robot to adapt to the changes of the environment and to the disturbances.
 Although this paper enforces collision avoidance only at discrete time grids, the \glspl{ocp} employ a comparatively finer discretization than typical planning problems, providing a good approximation to continuous-time collision avoidance.

 Up to this point, the focus has been on nominal collision avoidance under the assumption of perfect modeling and ideal state estimation.
 Real-world applications, however, are subject to disturbances and uncertainties.
 As optimal solutions are often at the edge of constraints, even small disturbances can cause constraint violation.
 This impairs safety, which is a particularly critical concern in robotic applications.